becodeorg/LOCD/hugo/content/en/css/intro/intro-to-css/index.md

 ## Working with colours

 Colours are a big part of how things look.
 And we, humans, love colour !

 There are many millions of colours available in Nature....
 Which was quite a challenge to transfer in the digital world of computers.
 First, there were only a few colours available, using predefined colour names (like "red", "blue", "beige", "chocolate")...

 ### Named colours

-A set of standard color names have been defined, letting you use these keywords instead of numeric representations of colors if you choose to do so and there's a keyword representing the exact color you want to use.
-Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgrey`), and a variety of other blended colors including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.
+The easiest way to start using colours is... by their keyword names!
+They are easy to remember for us humans, especially for English speakers, since they are in English.
+There are currently 140 colour keywords, including primary and secondary colours (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including `darkgray` and `lightgrey`), and a variety of other blended colours including `AliceBlue`, `DarkOrchid`, and `rebeccapurple`.
+The full list is available on W3Schools: https://www.w3schools.com/colors/colors_names.asp

-It's nice to know they exist, but you will feel fastly limited by having only 140 colours..
-So let's rather move on to the next way to express colour values...
+It's nice to know they exist, but you will fastly feel limited by having only 140 colours...
+So let's rather move on to the next way to express colour values!

 ### The RGB system

-Quickly computers became more powerful and able to manipulate millions of different colors, using a mix of the fundamental 3 colours of the screen: Red, Green and Blue, which is known as the "RGB system".
+Quickly computers became more powerful and able to manipulate millions of different colours, using a mix of the fundamental 3 colours of the screen: Red, Green and Blue, which is known as the "RGB system".

 ```css
 p{